CCELL® Announces the Launch of Listo Disposable Vaporizer

-SHENZHEN, China, July 21, 2021 (GLOBE NEWSWIRE) -- via NewMediaWire -- CCELL®, the world’s leading technology brand with a focus on creating trend-setting vaping hardware products and advanced vaporizing technology, announced today the launch of its 1.0ml Listo vaporizer which was created to meet the recent growing demand for large volume disposable vaporizers.
+SHENZHEN, China, July 21, 2021 (GLOBE NEWSWIRE) -- (NewMediaWire) - CCELL®, the world’s leading technology brand with a focus on creating trend-setting vaping hardware products and advanced vaporizing technology, announced today the launch of its 1.0ml Listo vaporizer which was created to meet the recent growing demand for large volume disposable vaporizers.

 Designed with CCELL® vaporizing technology, Listo uses a patented ceramic formulation to allow for a large storage of compounds in a small body and excels at absorbing extracts of different viscosities.
 The heating elements allow heat to be distributed evenly, guaranteeing pure flavor and strong potency.
 The Listo Vaporizer is designed with a 350mAh built-in battery and a rechargeable USB port to ensure enjoyment until the last drop.
 The vaporizer features a visible oil tank, allowing consumers to know the amount of oil at any time.